LuizZak/SwiftRewriter/README.md

   --help                  Display available options

 SUBCOMMANDS:
-  files                   Converts one or more series of files to Swift and print them to the terminal. path                    Examines a path and collects all .h/.m files to convert, before presenting a prompt to confirm conversion of files.
+  files                   Converts one or more input .h/.m files to Swift. path                    Examines a path and collects all .h/.m files to convert, before presenting a prompt to confirm conversion of files.
 ```